ajsmit/Basic_stats/docs/01-intro.md

 We may also insert maths expressions within the text, like this $f(k) = {n \choose k} p^{k} (1-p)^{n-k}$ or on their own, like this: $$f(k) = {n \choose k} p^{k} (1-p)^{n-k}$$

 ## Assessment and teaching philosophy

-Grades will be based on performance of two take home exams, and an individual project and homework problem sets.
-The exams and individual project will represent 30% of the grade.
-The homework problem sets will make up the remaining 10%.
+Grades will be based on the aggregate performance across two group projects; the first group project was completed after the Intro R Workshop.
+The project for this workshop will represent 35% of the total grade for BioStatistics.
+The remaining 15% will come from daily participation.
+This will be assessed by the R scripts produced in class and follows these five criteria:

+* The script has been uploaded to GitHub
+* The script covers the content of the day
+* The code runs without errors
+* Proper style conventions have been observed
+* Liberally commented

 In cases where students are borderline between lower and higher grades, a high level of participation in the class discussions and class in general will win the day for the higher grade.

-Homework problems are essential to understanding of the materials.
-Although the homework comprises only 10% of the final grade, performance on the exams is usually correlated with effort on the homework problems.
+The daily scripts are essential to understanding the material.
+Although they comprise only 15% of the final grade, performance on the projects is usually correlated with effort on the daily assignments.

-Whereas plagiarism will not be tolerated, students ARE encouraged to work together to learn from one another (especially those from the same IVN site) and solve problems in a collaborative and collegial way (aside from the take home exam).
+Whereas plagiarism will not be tolerated, students ARE encouraged to work together to learn from one another and solve problems in a collaborative and collegial way.

 ## About this document